Syncleus/aparapi-examples/doc/DevelopersGuideWindows.md

 And an SDK, such as. c:\Program Files\Microsoft SDKs\Windows\v6.0A

-Note the location of both of these as this information will be needed to configure the com.amd.aparapi.jni\build.property file (later).
+Note the location of both of these as this information will be needed to configure the com.syncleus.aparapi.jni\build.property file (later).
 For Visual Studio Express 64 bit users

 Visual studio express does not include the 64 bit compiler or libraries.
 You will need to also install the SDK from Microsoft. this link should help